metamodern-design/design-system/README.md

-# design-system
+# @metamodern/design-system

-An opinionated TailwindCSS configuration inspired by some modernist design theories
+*An opinionated TailwindCSS configuration inspired by some modernist design theories*